ph101pp/js-objct/readme.markdown

 I developed the superClass for my bachelor thesis project, where I used a node server and browserify to serve the JavaScript.

 Because this class turned out to be pretty valuable I decided to create this spin off project.

-Here is what you can do, using the old car example:

 #Documentation